-Lisa Lambert has had enough trouble in her life to make a saint cry.
+Lisa Lambert has had enough trouble in her life.

 She had a job with the IRS.
 She was going to accounting school at night and taking care of her mother in her double-wide trailer with her husband, who was unemployed.
 Unknown to Lambert, her husband was addicted to opioids.
 Lambert’s mother died in 2004.
 Her favorite cat died soon after.